 The mission of the Boston University School of Management (SMG) is to prepare ethical and innovative leaders who create value for their organizations, their communities, and the world.

-Founded in 1913, the school is a leader in innovative management education.
-One hundred years later, more than 2,200 undergraduates and 1,200 master’s and doctoral candidates constitute our diverse student body.
-The School places special research and teaching emphasis on three rapidly growing sectors of the world economy: digital technology, social enterprise and innovation, and health and life sciences.
+Founded in 1913, the School is a leader in innovative management education.
+One hundred years later, more than 2,300 undergraduates and 1,200 master’s and doctoral candidates constitute our diverse student body.
+The School places special research and teaching emphasis on rapidly growing sectors of the world economy: digital technology, social enterprise and innovation, and health and life sciences.

 The SMG undergraduate program teaches managerial perspectives using a systems approach (a philosophy as well as the introductory course) to teach an understanding of the critical interrelationships of various functions within organizations.
 The school emphasizes a cohesive, enterprise-wide view of management.
 At the same time, students may also develop a specialty through their choice of electives.
 Practical, real-world experiences supplement experiences inside the classroom.

-SMG offers full-time MBA programs including the Two-Year MBA, Two-Year MS•MBA, Health Sector MBA, Public & Nonprofit MBA, and the One-Year International MBA.
-The Professional Evening MBA offers a full-time quality education through part-time delivery.
-MBA students may also pursue dual degrees in media ventures, law, health care, engineering, economics, and economics and international relations.
+SMG offers full-time MBA programs including the Two-Year MBA, Two-Year MS Information Systems/ MBA, Health Sector MBA, and Social Enterprise MBA.
+The Professional Evening MBA offers students the opportunity to earn their MBA while working full-time.
+MBA students may also pursue dual degrees in media ventures, law, health care, engineering, economics, and international relations.

 Doctoral and Post-Doctoral Program

 The School offers Doctor of Philosophy (PhD) degrees in accounting, finance, information systems, marketing, mathematical finance, operations & technology management, organizational behavior, and strategy & innovation, as well as post-doctoral studies.